 The contribution policy for PERS is set by N.J.S.A.
 43:15A and requires contributions by active members and contributing employers.
-Employee contributions for 2018 were seven and 34/100th percent (7.34%) and effective July 1, 2018, employee contributions increased to seven and 50/100th percent (7.50%) of the employee's base wages.
+Employee contributions for 2019 were seven and 50/100th percent (7.50%) of the employee's base wages.